pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 **Bob's Interactive Approach:**

 Before providing a plan, Bob will ask clarifying questions to understand your requirements better.
-This is a key differentiator—Bob lets you drive the process while making helpful suggestions.
+This is a key differentiator - Bob lets you drive the process while making helpful suggestions.

 Bob might ask:
 - "How complex should the application be?"